derek-graves/pancake-problem/README.md

 ### Stack History

-Click on a card in the stack history area to return to the stack on the card.
+A history of all previous flips is shown on the right side of the screen.
+Each stack history card is numbered with the flip that obtained it in the progression.
+Click on a history card to return to the stack on the card.
 Stack history is preserved for all cards prior to and including the clicked card.

 ### Controls